arskom/spyne/doc/source/manual/02_helloworld.rst

 https://fedorahosted.org/suds/.
 You can simply install it using ``easy_install suds``.

-So here's how you can use suds to test your new spyne service:
+So here's how you can use suds to test your new Spyne service:

 ::